-At its core, the platform is designed to demonstrate the institution’s firm commitment to education – from elementary and secondary learning, to college and university academics and to adult continuing education–well ahead of its planned opening in Spring 2020.
+At its core, the Foundation’s platform is designed to demonstrate the institution’s firm commitment to education – from elementary and secondary learning, to college and university academics and to adult continuing education.
 The platform also seeks to place the Chicago Blues Experience onto the city’s cultural landscape, as it will provide free access for all of its citizens to top-notch programs that celebrate the Blues and Chicago’s role in it.
 Finally, the Chicago Blues Experience Education Platform will reveal to teachers, students, musicians, and the general public how and why the Chicago Blues Experience will be seen as a new and exciting resource for expanded enjoyment of the Blues, illustrating the unparalleled influence it has had on all genres of modern popular music (including Jazz, Rhythm & Blues, Rock ‘n Roll, Hip Hop, and Rap).

 The CBEF Education Platform will include, but not be limited to the following: